 How do I Become a Food & Tobacco Baking Machine Operator?

-How Long Does it Take to Become a Food & Tobacco Baking Machine Operator?
+What education is needed to be a Food and Tobacco Baking Machine Operator?

 - Cleaning, Washing, and Metal Pickling Equipment Operators and Tenders